Nabil Djalout: Lézignan Sangliers

 Djalout then joined Lézignan Sangliers in 2012, but he only scored once in just three appearances.

 Palau Broncos

 After this spell with another Elite One Championship team he joined up with 2014 Grand Finalists Palau Broncos, but he played even less here making just two appearances.

 Saint-Esteve (rejoin)

 Having just played 5 times in two seasons and at two different clubs, Djalout rejoined his first club Saint-Esteve.
-From 2015–2017 he played much more frequently, making 19 apps in two seasons and racking up 6 tries.
+From 2015 to 2017 he played much more frequently, making 19 apps in two seasons and racking up 6 tries.
 This new found good form attracted the attention of French Rugby league's best team the Catalans Dragons.

 Catalans Dragons

 In 2017 he made his Super League debut, and only game, for the Dragons against the Huddersfield Giants.

 Sheffield Eagles

 After having trials with newly promoted Super League side Hull K.R. and turning down a new deal with Catalans, Djalout signed for English Championship outfit the Sheffield Eagles.
 He made his début against the Dewsbury Rams and impressed as the Eagles went down 20 points to 18.
 However, during a game against the Rochdale Hornets Djalout suffered an injury that turned out to be a ruptured Achilles tendon and this ruled him out for the rest of the season.